 4.2.4 Cultural diversity and inclusion policies

 There are 22 officially organised minorities in Croatia: Albanians, Austrians, Bosnians, Bulgarians, Czechs, Germans, Hungarians, Italians, Jews, Macedonians, Montenegrins, Poles, Roma, Romanians, Russians, Ruthenians, Slovaks, Slovenians, Serbs, Turks, Ukrainians, and Vlachs.
-All official minorities receive state support through the Government Office for Human Rights and National Minorities.
-The total population of Croatia is 4.43 million.
-According to the 2001 census, Croats made up 89.63% of the population and 7.47% were ethnic minorities (the remaining % did not respond to the census).
-The political and legal basis for the enjoyment of civic rights by representatives of national minorities is derived from the Constitution (1990, rev. 2001, 2010) and Constitutional Law on Rights of National Minorities (2002, rev. 2010).
+According to the 2011 Census, these minorities make up about 8.5% of the population.
+Apart from Serbs who represent 4.36% of the total population, all other minorities are below 1%.
+All minorities receive state support through the Government Office for Human Rights and National Minorities.
+The total population of Croatia is 4.284 million.
+According to the 2011 census, Croats make up 90.42% of the population and 7.67% are ethnic minorities (the remaining percentage either did not respond to the census, or they responded by quoting regional affiliation, or they did not want to declare themselves).
+The political and legal framework defining the position of national minorities is derived from the Constitution (1990, rev. 2001, 2010) and the Constitutional Law on Rights of National Minorities (2002, rev. 2010, 2011).
 Minorities have elected their representatives in the Parliament through a special electoral unit, and currently there are 8 representatives elected according to the rules of relative majority.

 Minority cultural activities are predominantly traditional, e.g., preserving language, nurturing folk traditions, music and art, organising exhibitions, acting and reciting groups.
-The cultural activities of the Jewish and Italian minorities are two exceptions, for which interest in the cultural life of Croatia is more general.
-The cultural activities of other minorities seem to awake little interest.
+The cultural activities of the Jewish and Italian minorities are wider and their participation in the cultural life of Croatia is more general.
+The Serb minority cultural activities are visible and observed as specific, while cultural visibility of other minorities is limited.

 Several bilateral agreements on cooperation in the field of culture and education include references to the cultural needs of national minorities and the activities of their respective associations and institutions.